eskdev24/portfolio-cms/README.md

 - Check error logs

 ### CSS/JS Not Loading
-- Verify .htaccess is working
 - Check file paths in header.php
 - Clear browser cache

 ## License

-This project is for demonstration purposes.
+This project was developed by Eugene Simpson a final year IT student of the University of Energy and Natural Resources.
+This is for demonstration and educational purposes but can be used at production level.
+Call or Whatsapp +233 599 04 8888 if interested

-## Credits
+## Credit
 - Font Awesome for icons
 - Google Fonts for typography
-- Unsplash for placeholder images (if used)
+- Unsplash for placeholder images
+- Xampp for testing locally
+-

 ---

-Built with care for personal professional portfolio management.
+Built with love for personal professional portfolio management.